-Gold Exploration
+Mineral Exploration

-The Joint Venture Company controls an estimated 850,000 acres consisting of the Tetlin Lease and State of Alaska mining claims for the exploration of gold and associated minerals.
-To date, our gold exploration has concentrated on the Tetlin Lease, with only a limited amount of work performed on the Tok, Eagle, Bush, West Fork, Triple Z, and Noah claims.
+The Joint Venture Company controls an estimated 860,000 acres consisting of the Tetlin Lease and State of Alaska mining claims for the exploration of gold and associated minerals.
+To date, the Joint Venture Company's gold exploration has concentrated on the Tetlin Lease, with only a limited amount of work performed on the Tok, Eagle, Bush, West Fork, Triple Z, and Noah claims.